 I recently read this article by John Carbone about using UDP in embedded systems.
 The advice in the article is accurate, but there are some other issues to consider when designing UDP based protocols in embedded systems that Carbone did not address.
 I wanted to tackle them here.

 First and foremost: UDP datagrams are trivial to forge because they are so simple.
 The header has the source port and address, destination port and address, a length, and a checksum.
 Consider what would happen if you were to trust the source port and address in your IoT device.
 An attacker could send your device packets from the server address and port you expect, and perform any action remotely that your network protocol allowed.

 Maybe you think DTLS is too heavyweight or not available for your stack, and so you decide to roll your own authentication instead.
 An obvious approach is to do something simple like generating a random number for each request, sending that in a UDP packet to your cloud server, and then ensuring the reply UDP packet contains the correct random number.
-TCP uses the sequence number—basically the same approach—to avoid a similar attack.
+TCP uses the sequence number — basically the same approach — to avoid a similar attack.
 If you do this, please make sure your random number is large enough and random enough to actually afford protection.
-It took a couple tries for the TCP designers to get it right, so you should read RFC 6528 to understand the current state of the art.
+It took a couple of tries for the TCP designers to get it right, so you should read RFC 6528 to understand the current state of the art.
 Keep in mind your embedded system will need to have enough entropy to actually do a good job at random number generation.
 Many systems don’t.

 If you’re thinking of rolling your own encryption, stop.
 You won’t get it right.

 Another major consideration in designing UDP protocols for the real world is preventing your device being used as a bandwidth amplifier for Distributed Denial of Service (DDOS) attacks.
 The way a DDOS attack works is, an attacker generates some kind of bogus UDP packet that results in the device sending a reply.
 The source address in the bogus packet is forged to be a system the attacker wants to overwhelm with traffic.